 It allows you to choose between four distinct recording patterns to choose from.

-Stereo: This mode relies on using the left and right channels on the microphone in order to capture a wide and realistic audio.
+- Stereo: This mode relies on using the left and right channels on the microphone to capture wide and realistic audio.
 While this is not ideal for communication, as it has next to no noise cancellation, it is incredible for acoustic music recording.

-Omnidirectional: This uses the full 360 degrees of the microphone to deliver a great ambiance feel of the room.
-Which is great for podcasts, conference calls or maybe to record a band live performance.
+- Omnidirectional: This uses the full 360 degrees of the microphone to deliver an excellent ambiance feel of the room.
+Which is great for podcasts, conference calls or maybe to record a live band performance.

-Bidirectional: Records from the front and rear of the mic, and is generally used for duets.
-This is great if you want to do a quality interview or a 2 person podcast.
+- Bidirectional: Records from the front and rear of the mic, and is generally used for duets.
+This is great if you want to do a quality interview or a two person podcast.

 It is safe to say that whatever needs you have, the Yeti has got you covered.

-This feature is awesome and rarely seen on microphones for less than 300 dollars.
+This feature is incredible and rarely seen on microphones for less than 300 dollars.
 It allows you to plug in a headset and listen to your recording, as you are recording, with absolutely no delay.
-Which is awesome for all kinds of content or musical recording.
+Which is fantastic for all kinds of content or musical recording.